-- Use this to add new items to existing quantities.
+- Use this to add new products to existing quantities.

-For Example: If you have an existing quantity of 1, adding 5 using this option will give a total of 6 items when you save.
+For Example: If you have an existing quantity of 1, adding 5 using this option will give a total of 6 products when you save.

 - Changing the cost will enter the incoming Lot at the new cost.
 It will not affect the Default Cost.